vbmobile/mobile-id-documentation/docs/Features/BoardingPass/BoardingPass_Index.md

     }
     ```

-    Here is how you can get the report when using the deprecated method and handle the onActivityResult:

-    ```kotlin
-    private val boardingPassScanResultHandler by lazy { BoardingPassScanResultHandler() }

-    override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {
-        super.onActivityResult(requestCode, resultCode, data)
-        when (requestCode) {
-            EnrolmentSDKRequestCode.BOARDING_PASS_REQUEST_CODE -> {
-                val result = boardingPassScanResultHandler.parseResult(resultCode, data)
-                when {
-                    result.success -> presenter.storeBoardingPass(result.boardingPass)
-                    result.boardingPassError?.userCanceled == true -> onUserCanceled()
-                    result.boardingPassError?.termsAndConditionsAccepted == true -> onTermsAndConditionsRejecetd()
-                    else -> onBoardingPassScanError()
-                }
-            }
-        }
-    }
-    ```

-    You should use the BoardingPassScanResultHandler class to parse the result.
     You will receive a model of the type BoardingPassActivityResult that will contain the success data (in this case a BoardingPass) or the error data.

     ```kotlin
     data class BoardingPassActivityResult(